 1. Drive for a ridesharing service.

 Leading the way in new taxi services are companies like Lyft and Uber.
-A NerdWallet survey of 14 large markets found that the average Uber driver makes about $16 in pretax income for each ride.
+Uber has stated that its drivers can earn $55,000 per year.
 That’s well above the minimum wage.
 If you own a car and live in a city where one of these companies operates, consider driving others for some extra cash.

 2. Deliver your favorite foods.

 While you can always snag a pizza delivery job, try earning some extra cash on your own schedule by delivering restaurant meals for a company like DoorDash, which operates in seven U.S. metropolitan areas, and Caviar, which operates in 12 U.S. cities.